- Common Causes Of Slip and Fall Accidents In NJ

-Types of Compensation For A Slip And Fall Accident
+What Is The Average Settlement For A Slip And Fall Accident?

 This includes any and all medical costs associated with the care of your injuries.
 If you are going to require extended care or future treatments, your attorney will include this amount as well in the compensation package.

 Lost Wages and Benefits